-ARTICLE 1.04 RATIFICATION
+ARTICLE 1.04 RATIFICATION.

-It is agreed that this Memorandum of Understanding is of no force or effect until ratified and approved by the Board of Supervisors of the County of Lassen.
+It is agreed that this Memorandum of Understanding is of no force of effect until ratified and approved by the Board of Supervisors of the County of Lassen.

-ARTICLE 1.05 RECOGNITION
+ARTICLE 1.05 RECOGNITION.

-Lassen County Road Workers Association is hereby recognized as the employee organization for those employees who are represented by said Association occupying job classifications listed on Attachment A.
+Lassen County Peace Officers Association is hereby recognized as the employee organization for those employees who are represented by said Association occupying job classifications listed on Appendix A. The Correctional Officer series classifications shall continue to be on a separate salary schedule.